Skip to main content

 Running Locally

-Run a ComposeDB server on your local machine, e.g. your laptop
+Run a ComposeDB server on your local server, e.g. your laptop.

 Things to Know

-• ComposeDB requires running a Ceramic node (which uses IPFS) for decentralized data and a SQL instance for your index database.
+• ComposeDB requires running a Ceramic node for decentralized data and a SQL instance for your index database.

 • ComposeDB server can also be run locally using Docker.